conormcafee/mitso-marketing/src/pages/case-studies/obelisk.md

 intro: >-
   Obelisk is a multinational construction firm, headquartered in Dublin.
-The company wanted to refresh its brand and develop new digital channels and content and a full suite of branded materials...
+The company wanted to refresh its brand and develop new digital channels and content and a full suite of branded materials.
 mainImage: /assets/obelisk-01.jpg
 imageBlock:
   - Image: /assets/obelisk-02.jpg